TatiSam/TasteIt/README.md

-# Taste It is a Java Spring Boot and ReactJS Fullstack application
+# "Taste It" is a Java Spring Boot and ReactJS Fullstack application

 Web site: http://tasteit-tatisam.herokuapp.com